 10 things to do when you know you may have to evacuate:

 - Make a Hotel Reservation – Find a hotel, outside the path of the storm, and reserve a room.
-Explain to the hotel, who you should call directly, that your area may may need to evacuate.
+Explain to the hotel, who you should call directly, that your area may need to evacuate.
 If you have pets, ask if they allow pets or are making exceptions.
 Some hotels will make exceptions.
 Ask about the cancellation policy in the event you do not need to evacuate.
 These policies, especially if a state of emergency has been ordered, can be flexible.
 If you cancel, there’s a good chance someone else will take the room.
 If you are unable or don’t care to leave your area, find out where shelters are located and which ones take pets, if that is a need.
 You’re pets need you and won’t survive without you…you can’t leave them behind.
 If hotels are hard to find, try Air B&B or VRBO.com.

-- Stock Up on Water – When you return home, hopefully to little or no damage, you’re going to need clean water.
+- Stock Up on Water – When you return home, hopefully with little or no damage, you’re going to need clean water.
 There may have been water main breaks or other contamination and you’re going to need water.
 Trust me, you won’t find any after the storm.
 Think of alternative places to purchase it.
 Major grocery chains and club stores will most likely have empty shelves.
-Think convenience stores, liquor stores or mom and pop grocers and even Amazon.
+Think convenience stores, liquor stores or mom and pop grocers, and even Amazon.

 - Get Cash from Accounts – It is best to have cash.
-Sure you can use your credit card for your hotel but if, when you return home, the power is out, ATM’s and credit card machines will not work.
+Sure you can use your credit card for your hotel but if, when you return home, the power is out, ATMs and credit card machines will not work.
 Have enough cash for groceries and gas plus whatever you think you may need.

 - Refill Prescriptions – If you just refilled them, great!
 If you need to refill them, do so before you evacuate so you are sure to have your medications.
 Keep all of your medications in the original bottles.

 - Put a Penny in the Freezer – This was so helpful.
 Before we left, I froze a number of plastic containers with fresh water.
 That way we had extra fresh water when we returned if we needed it.
-On one small container I added a penny to the top of the ice.
-So once it was frozen, I put a penny on top and sealed it with the lid and put it back in the freezer.
+On one small container, I added a penny to the top of the ice.
+So once it was frozen, I put a penny on top and sealed it with the lid, and put it back in the freezer.
 Why, you ask?
 That way if the power went out and that ice began to melt I would have a pretty good idea whether or not to throw away the food in my freezer.
 So if the penny was now in the middle or bottom of the container, I knew the power had been out a very long time.
 After Hurricane Irma, my penny was still on the top of the container telling me we did not lose power.

 - Buy Some Portable Gas Cans – We had a little trouble getting gas on our evacuation out of Tampa.
 We didn’t need to fill up until we got to the Tallahassee area but we had to try 3 stations before we found mid-grade fuel.
-Finding gasoline at our destination was not problem at all but we thought we should be prepared and purchased gasoline cans for the drive home.
+Finding gasoline at our destination was not a problem at all but we thought we should be prepared and purchased gasoline cans for the drive home.
 Am I glad we did.
 It took 3 stores to find just two available but we bought them and filled them with 5 gallons of gasoline.
-It is not an exaggeration when I tell you that every single station we passed once we got around the Tallahassee area all the way way home was out of every fuel grade but regular.
-Mid-grade, premium and diesel were non-existent.
+It is not an exaggeration when I tell you that every single station we passed once we got around the Tallahassee area all the way home was out of every fuel grade but regular.
+Mid-grade, premium, and diesel were non-existent.
 If it had not been for those gas cans, we would have not made it home.

 - Get Immunization Records for Kids – Whenever my kids get updated immunizations, I ask for a new copy from the pediatrician’s office.
-That’s a document you want with you like I referred to in number 7 above.
+That’s a document you want with you as I referred to in number 8 above.
 In the event your child’s school is damaged and winds up closed, you will need these papers to admit him/ her to a new school.
 Know where they are in advance of needing them.